bradyhouse/house/fiddles/node/fiddle-0031-SpawnProcess/README.md

 ### Description<a name="description"></a>

 What's possible in node by itself?
 What is its core?
 Lets start with the `child_process` spawn function.
 Specifically, can spawn be used to see contents of the running script (reflection)?
 Yup, `riddle me a fiddle`.

+__Note, this fiddle adapted from the example given in Chapter 2 of Jim Wilson's book, [Node.js 8 the Right Way](http://www.pragmaticprogrammer.com/titles/jwnode2).__

 ### Use Case<a name="use-case"></a>